bcpeterson7/project-samples/portfolio.md

 ## Dataport - K-12 School District Information Management System
 ### [https://dp.dataportsis.com](https://dp.dataportsis.com/)
 #### username: demo.account<br>password: demo.account
 Dataport is an information management system for school districts.
 The portal is built on top of WordPress, and sits behind a school's firewall.
 As a bespoke solution for school districts I've developed different modules as needed: 504 plan module, mental health referrals, volunteer management, staff continuing education tracking, library resource rentals, COVID-19 health screening, suicide intervention management, community concerns reporting, restraint and seclusion reporting, and behavioral safety concern reporting.
 The portals follow the State of Oregon's Student Privacy laws and securely handles information.
 These portals are on top of Linux LAMP/LEMP stacks, some of which I managed and maintained.
 Student and staff information is imported nightly from other district CMS/HMIS systems.
-The demo link shows a very barebones install, in regard to available modules.
+The demo link shows a very bare-bones install, in regard to available modules.

 ## Nebi StarTrader
 ### ~~[https://nebistartrader.com](https://nebistartrader.com)~~